-- Grade 5 English Language - Grade 4 Maths
+- Grade 5 English Language - Grade 6 in a Science subject (single or dual) or Geography

 Students may find studying Core Maths useful for this course.

 The skills you learn on a psychology course are attractive to employers as they combine practical work and statistics with communication skills such as essay writing.
 Careers exist in sports psychology, business or organisational psychology, clinical or forensic psychology.
 It is also relevant to those seeking a career in the caring and health professions such as teaching, nursing, social work and policing.